venus342/KNOX-Reset/README.md

 Busybox is now pre-installed
 Added futuristic UI
 As always, you can still reset your S Health, S Pay and Secure Folder.
-You can upgrade for free if you already own any previous version You’ll get an instant $10 discount on the overall cost.
+You’ll get an instant $10 discount on the overall cost.
 Please note : This application is unable to change the actual efuse value.
 It masks the original download mode/recovery string & spoofs it to display 0x0(0) regardless of the actual value.
 It also changes the device status to Official & enables OTA updates.